natorro/hawc-events/README.md

 # hawc-events
-A project trying to explore HAWC experiment simulated events to categorize them
+A project trying to explore HAWC experiment synthetic events to categorize them